Rubies

 • While not strictly an inclusion, color zoning can affect the overall appearance and desirability of the aquamarine.

-In summary, the Inclusions of Aquamarine and various external blemishes each uniquely impact the gemstone.
+The Inclusions of Aquamarine and various external blemishes each uniquely impact the gemstone.
 Surface imperfections such as scratches, pits, chips, and abrasions are typically treatable to a degree.
 However, internal features like fractures, crystals, pinpoints, needles, and clouds are natural elements of the stone.
 These inclusions can significantly affect the aquamarine’s clarity, value, and sometimes even its distinctive visual appeal.

-Visit here for more about Inclusions!
+Visit here for more about mineral inclusions and gemstone color !

 Our Customers Love Us